GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 ![](Texture_analysis_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-Although trends in surface change by sedimentary abrasion are clear, the exploratory visual analysis also indicates important overlapping between exposure time categories.
-A visual evaluation of images shows that, within lithic artifacts, the development of sedimentary abrasion is heterogeneous.
-Convex surfaces and areas close to the ridges and edges developed abrasion more quickly and intensely than other areas.
+Although the trends in surface changes caused by sedimentary abrasion are clear, the exploratory visual analysis also revealed considerable overlapping between exposure time categories.
+A visual evaluation of the images showed that the development of sedimentary abrasion is heterogeneous on the lithic artifacts.
+Convex surfaces and areas close to the ridges and edges developed abrasion more quickly and more intensely than other areas.

 <img src="Figures/07-Differential-development.png" data-heigh="300"
 alt="Examples of differential abrasion among the same artifact.
 Top: images of the fresh surface.
 Bottom: sequential images of sedimentary abrasion: a) little or no abrasion is developed; b) sedimentary abrasion is moderately developed; c) sedimentary abrasion is heavily developed." />